Special Events

 Harrisonburg Songtuary

-Location: The Pavilion
+Location: Pavilion

 Harrisonburg Songtuary is a community song circle that seeks to propagate co-enchanting cohorts of contemplayful singers, sponsored by the Arts Council of the Valley and the Office of Creative Propulsion.

-At www.songtuary.org/events, you may find more details and RSVP for upcoming gatherings; receive email updates, add to your calendar, or share on social media.
+On the Songtuary website, you may find more details and RSVP for upcoming gatherings; receive email updates, add to your calendar, or share on social media.
 We appreciate when you let us know you’re coming, and we hope the web RSVP is convenient for you as well!

 ANNUAL EVENTS